JasonEtco/jasonet.co/posts/on-spike-work.md

 ---

-That's it - spike work isn't some magical tool, it's just a way of approaching feature development in a way that's fun for you, efficient, and can be a real help to the team's understanding of the change.
+That's it - spike work isn't some magical tool.
+It's just a way of approaching feature development in a way that's fun for you, efficient, and can be a real help to the team's understanding of the change.

 ---